-If the student misses a reading assessment assignment during the semester, he/she will be given the opportunity to complete an assignment chosen by the instructor to replace the points missed for the assignment.
+If the student misses a reading assessment assignment during the semester (with a university approved excuse), he/she will be given the opportunity to complete an assignment chosen by the instructor to replace the points missed for the assignment.
+If a student does not miss a reading assessment, they will have the opportunity to earn up to one bonus point during the course of the semester.